What to do if you have tested positive for coronavirus

-If you wish to make a long term change to your study location, for example, you have decided to study remotely for a period of fifteen (15) days or more, or you are returning to campus after a period of working wholly online for fifteen (15) days or more, you will need to submit a Study Location Intention Form to let us know how you will be engaging with your programme.
+If you wish to make a long term change to your study location, for example, you have decided to study remotely for a period of 3 weeks or more, or you are returning to campus after a period of working wholly online for 3 weeks or more, you will need to submit a Study Location Intention Form to let us know how you will be engaging with your programme.

 Guidance on how to complete the Declaration of Absence form and a link to the form itself can be found on the Submit an Absence page.
 If you later receive a positive test result, you must visit the Test, Trace and Protect page and complete the online form.

 What support is available to me while I self-isolate?

 We recognise that while you self-isolate, you may miss face-to-face teaching and may need extra support from the University.
 With this in mind, the Wellbeing Team and the Student Experience Team are providing various ways to support your attendance and engagement with your degree programme and the university community remotely where you feel able to do so.

 Please be reassured that if you are self-isolating, you will be contacted by Wellbeing and Student Experience to learn more about the support they are offering.